 Please review ‘‘How to spec our product to be most cost effective’’ on our website.
 There are ways to get the most out of the sheet sizes and avoid excess waste by configuring the panels layout.
 The most efficient use of raw material is to design panels that include face and edge forming to fit standard sheet sizes.

-Our panels don’t necessarily require underlying steel substructure or posts.
-Our 2” brake-formed return at the panel edge (vertical flange) rigidizes the panel face and gives the optimal hardware attachment point.
+Our systems are designed to reduce or eliminate secondary structural support.
+Our brake-formed return flanges on panel edges increase the structural integrity of the panel face and gives the optimal hardware attachment point.
 We have pre-designed/engineered brackets for mounting formed panels.
 Please see ‘PRODUCTS’ for our standardized products and corresponding bracket type in downloadable product sheet.

 The most popular finish we provide is powder coating (Tiger Drylac Series 38 or IGP).
 This is a 2-coat process, primer plus color top coat, and available in a wide array of colors.
 This has a 5 year color and gloss warranty.